New Orleans Motorcycle Accident Lawyer

 Quick Summary

-• Motorcycle accidents frequently lead to severe injuries such as traumatic brain injuries, head and neck injuries, spinal cord injuries, road rash, lower limb injuries, and chest injuries, necessitating extensive medical care and recovery.
+• Motorcycle accidents frequently lead to severe injuries such as traumatic brain injuries, head and neck injuries, spinal cord injuries, road rash, lower limb injuries, and chest injuries, requiring extensive medical care and recovery.

 • After a motorcycle accident in New Orleans, it’s crucial to call the police, seek medical help, gather witness information, document the scene, exchange details with the other driver, refrain from discussing fault, and contact an attorney promptly.